New Jersey Cosmetology and Hairstyling Practice Exam

 Get further explanation with Examzify DeepDiveBeta

-To condition hair
+To evaluate the hair's condition

 Next Question